 I love listening to podcasts with interviews of artists, especially painters, who talk about their process and practice, their lives, studios, challenges and successes.
 In the list below I share with you the ones I’ve discovered and what I like about them.
 Let me know which ones you like and if you know of any I’ve missed, please leave a comment and I’ll add it to the list.

 “Gently Does It” is hosted by John Dalton (on iTunes and the podcast website).
 John Dalton is an Irish/Australian artist who interviews many great artists from around the world.
 He is a thoughtful, intelligent and humble interviewer who really listens and digs a little deeper to get interesting answers.
-I recently discovered this podcast and it’s already a favorite, with nearly 50 artist interviews already recorded over the past few years and still going strong.
+This one is a favorite, with over 100 artist interviews already recorded (as of 4/2018) and still going strong.

 “Savvy Painter Podcast” is on iTunes and on the Savvy Painter website.
 It is hosted by Antrese Wood, a California artist who interviews a wide variety of interesting, successful contemporary artists.
 I like the way she listens carefully and stays engaged, probing deeper on topics that arise and sharing her own perspective as well.
 This often leads to fascinating and inspiring discussions about how top representational artists got their start and the habits that lead to their success.